 - Shara Rambarran (Salford, 2011).
 Innovations in Contemporary Popular Music and Digital Media, and Reconstructions of the Music Industry in the 21st Century.
-Dr Rambarran is currently Visiting Fellow, teaching popular music, culture and theory, at Queen’s University Canada’s UK campus, the Bader International Study Centre, Sussex.
+Dr Rambarran is Assistant Professor of Music at Queen’s University Canada’s UK campus, the Bader International Study Centre, Sussex.
 She is author of Virtual Music: Sound, Music, and Image in the Digital Era (Bloomsbury, 2021), editor of Journal of the Art of Record Production, and co-editor of the collection Handbook of Music and Virtuality (Oxford University Press, 2015).
 This candidate, as well as Drs Smith, Spelman, and Peter below, I took over during the later stages of their PhDs when previous supervisors left Salford.

 - Nicola Spelman (Salford, 2009).
 All the Madmen: Anti-Psychiatry, Popular Music and the Myths of Madness.
-Dr Spelman is Senior Lecturer in Popular Music at Salford.
+Dr Spelman is Senior Lecturer in Music at Salford.
 As well as publishing a book drawing on her doctoral thesis (right), she has co-edited The Arena Concert: Music, Media and Mass Entertainment (2015) and Resonances: Noise and Contemporary Music (2013).

 - Beate Peter (Salford, 2009).
 Jung on the Dancefloor: The Phenomenology of Clubbing.
-Dr Peter is now a Lecturer in the Institute for Performance Research at Manchester Metropolitan University, where she is also Director of Music and Sonic Studies.
+Dr Peter is today Senior Lecturer in German at Manchester Metropolitan University, where she is also Director of Music and Sonic Studies.